 What does the data really reveal?

-Those Barna facts are pretty concrete and straight forward.
-But an analyzation of the reports that summarized the pastors’ self-assessments revealed what seems to be conflicting data.
+Those Barna facts are pretty concrete and straightforward.
+But an analysis of the reports that summarized the pastors’ self-assessments revealed what seems to be conflicting data.

 According to The State of Pastors report, for the most part, pastors present a positive picture.